-Alpha Psi Omega, the Lynchburg College theatre honor society, will present the play “Constellations” by Nick Payne four times this week for the 2018 student honorary production — an annual show for which students select the play, director, actors, and handle all research, analysis, and technical aspects of the performances.
+Alpha Psi Omega, the University of Lynchburg theatre honor society, will present the play “Constellations” by Nick Payne four times this week for the 2018 student honorary production — an annual show for which students select the play, director, actors, and handle all research, analysis, and technical aspects of the performances.

 The production will take place April 11-14 at 7:30 p.m. in the Studio Theatre in Dillard, Room 100.
 Tickets are $3 for students and $5 for all others.